US officials: Iran test-launched a medium-range missile

 WASHINGTON (AP) — Iran test-launched a medium-range ballistic missile inside its borders, U.S. officials said Friday, defying Trump administration demands that it curtail the weapon program and demonstrating its intent to further push back against U.S. sanctions.

-The test came amid heightened tensions between Iran and the West, mainly regarding the safety of commercial shipping in the Persian Gulf and the Strait of Hormuz.
+The test came amid heightened tensions between Iran and the West, mainly over the safety of commercial shipping in the Persian Gulf and the Strait of Hormuz.

+A White House spokesman called the test launch an example of Iran “acting out” as a result of intense pressure from U.S. economic sanctions.

+“You’ve seen their economy teetering on the verge of collapse for a while now.
+And when they’re backed into a corner, they’re acting out,” said spokesman Hogan Gidley, who also said President Donald Trump wants to begin conversations with Iran’s leaders.

 Iran has responded to stepped-up U.S. economic sanctions with a variety of military moves, and the Shahab-3 missile test launch could be considered another signal from Tehran that it will not back down.

 The U.S. officials who confirmed the missile launch spoke on condition of anonymity to discuss sensitive information.
-The White House said in a brief statement that it was aware of reports of a projectile launched in Iran, but White House officials declined to comment further.

 Tensions have mounted with Iran over a 2015 nuclear accord it reached with world powers.
 The deal eased sanctions in exchange for Iran curbing its nuclear program.
-President Donald Trump withdrew the United States from the accord last year, reinstating sanctions on Iran and adding new ones.
+Trump withdrew the United States from the accord last year, reinstating sanctions on Iran and adding new ones.
 Iran has openly exceeded the uranium enrichment levels set in the accord to try to pressure Europe into offsetting the economic pain of U.S. sanctions.

 Trump insists that Iran must agree to limits on its ballistic missile program, but Iran thus far has refused.